Matteo Goffriller: Legacy

 Pablo Casals's Goffriller 1733 cello was his main concert instrument for most of his professional life.
 He acquired it in 1913 and played it until his death in 1973.
 Since 2000, winners of the International Pablo Casals Cello Competition in Kronberg, Germany may use it for two years.
-Terence Weil played another Goffriller used by Casals before the one he played between 1913 and 1973.
+Terence Weil played another Goffriller which had been used by Casals before the one he played between 1913 and 1973.

 Other notable musicians who have used Goffriller instruments include: